 This process is very common in the acquisition or merger of companies, where an investigation or audit is carried out prior to the purchase.

-The use of Due Diligence varies depending on different factors, such as the type of process or the sector we are in, but it is of vital importance to always verify the identity of the natural or legal persons (Customer Due Diligence).
+The use of it varies depending on different factors, such as the type of process or the sector we are in, but it is of vital importance to always verify the identity of the natural or legal persons (Customer Due Diligence).

 Customer Due Diligence